soynatan/django-easy-audit/README.md

 ## Quickstart

-1. Install django-easy-audit by running: `pip install django-easy-audit`
+1. Install Django Easy Audit by running `pip install django-easy-audit`.

-   *Alternatively, you can download the code from Github, and place the folder 'easyaudit' in the root of your project.*
+   *Alternatively, you can download the [latest release](https://github.com/soynatan/django-easy-audit/releases) from GitHub, unzip it, and place the folder 'easyaudit' in the root of your project.*

-2. Add "easyaudit" to your INSTALLED_APPS setting like this:
+2. Add 'easyaudit' to your `INSTALLED_APPS` like this:

   ```
   INSTALLED_APPS = [